 Another Birmingham gallery offering free entry to all, notable projects include Seoul-based collective Mixrice’s exhibition as part of the Korea/UK 2017-18 celebration of British and Korean art and culture.
-Previous exhibitors have included Roger Howard, Flore Nové-Josserand, and Bill Drummond.
+Previous exhibitors have included Flore Nové-Josserand and Bill Drummond.

-Round the corner from Eastside Projects is Centrala, a fixture of the thriving art scene based in the Digbeth area of the city.
-Centrala is a non-profit organisation presenting art from Central and Eastern Europe and the UK, and it’s run by the Polish Expats Association.
+Round the corner from Eastside Projects is Centrala Space, a fixture of the thriving art scene based in the Digbeth area of the city.
+Centrala is the only publically-funded gallery for Central and Eastern European art in the United Kingdom.

+Centrala is a multi-functional space that combines a gallery, event space, café and meeting rooms into one unique enivronment.
 Centrala also hosts film and music events, and has close ties to Birmingham’s avant-garde music scene.
-With a vegan and vegetarian café, it’s well worth a stop as you make your way around the city.
+With their scrumptious vegan and vegetarian café, it’s well worth a stop as you make your way around the city.

-Part of the Minerva Works development (again in Digbeth), Grand Union is an Arts Council England-supported art space that aims to present innovative curatorial practice, talks, and events.
+Part of the Minerva Works development, Grand Union is an Arts Council England-supported art space that aims to present innovative curatorial practice, talks, and events.
 It also offers affordable art space to contemporary artists.

-Home to the largest public Pre-Raphaelite collection in the world, the Birmingham Museum and Art Gallery also features many exhibitions examining Birmingham’s history through art and photography.
-It also hosts regular exhibitions and events for families, and an annual exhibition of the finalists and winners from Inspire, the gallery’s art competition for 5-19 year olds.
+Home to the largest public Pre-Raphaelite collection in the world, the Birmingham Museum and Art Gallery features many exhibitions examining Birmingham’s history through art and photography.
+It hosts regular exhibitions, events for families, and an annual exhibition of the finalists and winners from Inspire, the gallery’s art competition for 5-19 year olds.

-Coupled with the museum and delightful Edwardian tea rooms (ideal to rest the legs with a cuppa!), this is the perfect way to finish off a day of art appreciation in Birmingham!
+Coupled with the museum and delightful Edwardian tea rooms, this is the perfect way to finish off a day of art appreciation in Birmingham!